 Hiking Heart Creek Trail with Kids

-The Heart Creek hike is one of the best kid-friendly hikes in Kananaskis.
+The Heart Creek hike is not only one of the top things to do in Canmore with kids, but it’s one of the best kid-friendly hikes in Kananaskis.
 As you can see from the pictures, we’ve been hiking Heart Creek with our kids for many years.
 If you visit Heart Creek Trail on a weekend during hiking season, you’ll quickly see from the over-full parking lot that this is one of the most popular family hikes in Kananaskis.

 Heart Creek Trail is a perfect easy Kananaskis hike for kids.
 It’s a short and easy hike near Canmore which follows the gentle stream of Heart Creek into a mountain canyon.
 With towering cliffs overhead, kids love crossing Heart Creek over fun little wooden bridges.
 There’s approximately 7 bridges over Heart Creek – I always plan on counting them, but then I end up having too much fun and forget!